uber-archive/vis-academy/src/docs/graph/4-interaction.md

     // ...
     if (sampleGraph) {
       // ...
-      sampleGraph.nodes.forEach(node => {
+      // 0. add a new property 'isHighlighted' to nodes sampleGraph.nodes.forEach(node => {
         this._graph.addNode({
           id: node.id,
           isHighlighted: false,
         });
       });
-      sampleGraph.edges.forEach(edge => {
+      // 1. add a new property 'isHighlighted' to edges sampleGraph.edges.forEach(edge => {
         this._graph.addEdge({
           ...edge,